 Have a read of the list below; we have included some of the most common causes of knee pain.
-Once you have identified your injury from the list simply click on link to discover some of the possible activities or causes that should be avoided to reduce the risk of further injury.
+Once you have identified your injury from the list simply click on the link to discover some of the possible activities or causes that should be avoided to reduce the risk of further injury.

 Common Causes of Knee Pain.

-It can be said that most knee pain causes fall into four main categories: tendon tear or inflammation (bursitis or tendinitis), instability, wear & tear or fracture.
+It can be said that most causes of knee pain fall into four main categories: tendon tear or inflammation (bursitis or tendinitis), instability, wear & tear or fracture.

 1. Knee Bursitis:

 There are several small fluid filled sacs around the knee.
 They act as cushions between the bones and overlying soft tissues.
 These cushions help to reduce friction between the muscles and bones.
 Sudden impact or stress due to overuse will often cause these sacs to become inflamed and fill with fluid.
 This condition is known as knee bursitis and will often cause considerable pain.
 Bursitis knee pain is classified as either; Pes anserine Bursitis, Prepatellar Bursitis, Infrapatellar Bursitis or Suprapatellar Bursitis depending on the area of the knee that is affected.
 For further information and to discover how the OSMO Patch can help relieve swelling and the associated pain due to medically diagnosed knee bursitis simply click on the link below.

 2. Baker’s Cyst:

 A baker’s cyst, also known as a Popliteal Cyst occurs when a pouch of synovial fluid balloons out from the synovial joint at the back of the knee.
 A baker’s cyst can be very painful and can even rupture over time.
 For further information and to discover how the OSMO Patch can help relieve swelling and the associated pain due to a medically diagnosed baker’s cyst simply click on the link below.